Sakshamdharmik/SPAM_MAIL_PREDICTION/README.md

-# Gmail Spam Classifier
+# Mail Spam Classifier

 This project is a machine learning model to classify emails as spam or ham using logistic regression.
-The model is trained on a dataset of labeled emails and can be directly linked with Gmail to classify incoming emails.

 ## Features
 - Tfidf Vectorization
 - Logistic Regression Model
-- Gmail API Integration

 ## How to Run
 1. Clone the repository.